TaneyaSenn/Portfolio-Practice/README.md

 Some of these include:

-## Loading Concert Cards using JavaScript and CSS Grid
+## Website using AJAX, JSON, JS and Bootstrap 4

-Using a forEach loop, the code dynamically creates and populates data from an external JS file array.
+Using asynchronous functions to dynamically create elements and populate data.

 ## Using node.js to Retrieve Form Data